Not Another Book Group Book Group

 • 7:00 to 8:30 p.m.
 Eastern Time on Tuesdays January 6, January 20 and February 3.

-• Themes for sessions include: The Why of Ritual (January 6), On Unions and Reunions and Beginning Again (January 20), Grief and Goodbyes and the Gift of Revival (February 3).
+• Themes include: The Why of Ritual (January 6), On Big and Little Unions and Reunions and Beginning Again (January 20), Grief and Goodbyes and the Gift of Revival (February 3).

 (yes, that’s Angie’s beaten up copy of this book in the photo…it is well read, well loved).